Knee sprain

 Knee Sprain

-• Ask your doctor if you can give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain and swelling.
+• Ask your doctor if you can take an over-the-counter pain medicine, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen (Aleve).
 Be safe with medicines.
 Read and follow all instructions on the label.

-• Do not give your child two or more pain medicines at the same time unless the doctor told you to.
+• Do not take two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

 Knee sprain: When to call